Francis Xavier Pierz: Minnesota

 In Spring 1852, after a series of disputes with his bishop, Pierz secured a release from the Diocese of Detroit.
 He was recruited for the newly organized Diocese of Saint Paul, where Bishop Joseph Crétin urgently needed priests to serve his vast territory.

 Father Pierz was assigned a mission field, comprising the whole of Minnesota Territory north of the Twin Cities.
 He established his headquarters in the village of Crow Wing.
 Traveling on foot between his missions, Pierz carried on his back all that was necessary for saying Mass.

 The first Mass in the St. Cloud area was offered by Fr.
 Francis de Vivaldi, a missionary to the Winnebago reservation in Long Prairie, Minnesota, in 1851.
 The Mass took place inside a log cabin, located midway between Sauk Rapids and the ghost town of Watab and 3/4 miles inland from the Mississippi River, and owned by James Keough, a former merchant seaman from County Wexford, Ireland.

 Keough later recalled, "The congregation present was made up of Irish and French Canadians.
 The altar was prepared by a half-breed (sic) lady, the wife of a Canadian Frenchman.
 I am the owner of the table used as an altar on that occasion.
 Some time after this Father Pierz came among us, and subsequently built the first Catholic church at Sauk Rapids."

-During an later interview, Father Aloysius was almost certainly referring to Mrs. James Keough (née Katherine Brady of Spanish Point, County Clare), when he said, "Father Pierz changed his clothes thoroughly once a year.
+During a later interview, Father Aloysius was almost certainly referring to Mrs. James Keough (née Katherine Brady of Spanish Point, County Clare), when he said, "Father Pierz changed his clothes thoroughly once a year.
 And that was when he reached Sauk Rapids, where an Irish lady always had a new clean clothes laid out for him which she bought or made and she would quite force him to change."

 With his bishop unable to finance his work, Father Pierz had to rely on the Ludwig-Missionsverein and the Leopoldinen-Stiftung for desperately needed funds.
 Both European organizations had been formed to support Catholic missionaries abroad and were mainly funded by the Bavarian House of Wittelsbach and the Austro-Hungarian House of Habsburg.